 Peter Brotherton from Natural England via Blue Sci (Cambridge Univ science mag)

 Many of the subjects, including the poster presentations, at this wide ranging fascinating event involved matters that farmers, gamekeepers, wildlife wardens, foresters and land managers deal with on a daily basis.
 Practitioners at grass root level, thirsty for guidance at the front line of conservation.

 Were any here at the event?
 No, because they were too busy working.

 I wonder if we can get away from the idea that ecological science evidence-led policy as the panacea for conservation?
 Is social science perceived as an inconvenience that muddies ecological science?
 So then, let us be braver in seeking to be evidence-informed by science and then us roll up our sleeves to help interpret how scientific – both negative and positive results – are framed within moral, political, socioeconomic and ethical parameters.

-It’s time to find ways to work closer with non-academic local knowledge experts, build on collaborative ownership of research to enable science, in an era of tension, to be used more as a tool, not a weapon.
+It’s time to find ways to work closer with non-academic local knowledge experts, build on collaborative ownership of research to enable science, in an era of tension, to be used as a tool, not a weapon.

 Let’s work harder at opening up the social aspect of the complex intrinsic interaction between ‘trust, values and relationships’ within science today.

 [A version of this was first published in BES’s Bulletin magazine May 2016, updated Jan 2021 – links to come]